Charles Daniels (activist): Career and activism

-Charles Daniels refused to change his tickets, but the theatre stood firm and denied him entry.
+Daniels refused to change his tickets, but the theatre still denied him entry.
 Humiliated and embarrassed in front of fellow colleagues at the CPR who witnessed the altercation, Daniels hired a lawyer and launched a lawsuit with lawyer John McDonald for $1,000 in damages against the theatre, the building owner Senator James Lougheed, and William Sherman for discriminatory segregation practices.
-"In 1914, oppression and even violence against black people was common.
-Regardless, Daniels risked his safety and drew attention to himself by launching a public battle against Sherman Grand Theatre's manager and owner," Bashir Mohamed said in The Sprawl article.
-"Regarding the coloured people, our audience objects very much—and I like their money as well as anyone else’s, and it is not for that I object, but the audience complains." – William Sherman, proprietor of the Grand Theatre, in court documents explaining why Charles Daniels' ticket for floor seating was rejected.
-When the case came to trial, lawyers for the theatre failed to show up so Daniels won the court case by default, receiving approximately $20,000 in 2020 Canadian dollars although there is no record he received the money.
+When the case came to trial, lawyers for the theatre failed to show up so Daniels won the court case by default, receiving approximately $20,000 in 2020 Canadian dollars, although there is no record that he received the money.
 Embarrassed by the reputation damage to the theatre, Senator James Lougheed, fired William Sherman shortly after, replacing him with another theatre magnate, although it is not known if the theatre rescinded its segregation practice.

-Documentary

-With funding provided by StoryHive, a creative initiative by Telus, director Cheryl Foggo in collobaration with amateur Calgary historian Bashir Mohamed as associate producer, premiered a documentary in February 2020 called Secret Calgary: Kicking Up A Fuss which can be freely viewed on YouTube through StoryHive's channel.

-Documentary Blurb

-In 1914, Charles Daniels entered a Calgary theatre with a paid ticket.
-He was denied his seat because he was Black.
-In this little-known civil rights story, Daniels reminds us that history is full of forgotten heroes.